neuland/micro-frontends/README.md

 The idea behind Micro Frontends is to think about your __UI as a composition of components__ which is maintained by __independent teams__.
 These teams are cross functional and develop features __end-to-end__, from database to user interface.

-However, this idea is not new, in the past it went by the name of [Frontend Integration for Verticalized Systems](https://dev.otto.de/2014/07/29/scaling-with-microservices-and-vertical-decomposition/) or [Self contained Systems](https://www.innoq.com/de/podcast/025-scs-frontend-integration/).
+However, this idea is not new, in the past it went by the name of [Frontend Integration for Verticalised Systems](https://dev.otto.de/2014/07/29/scaling-with-microservices-and-vertical-decomposition/) or [Self contained Systems](https://www.innoq.com/de/podcast/025-scs-frontend-integration/).
 But Micro Frontends is clearly a more friendly and less bulky term.

 __Monolithic Frontends__
 ![Monolithic Frontends](./ressources/diagrams/organisational/monolith-frontback-microservices.png)